streamr-dev/examples/BrokerApiNode/README.md

 One can exercise the [`publish`](https://github.com/streamr-dev/examples/blob/ECODR-34-broker-and-client/NodeJs/src/broker/http-publish.js) using the HTTP plugin on the broker.

-In order to run the example execute from your terminal:
+In order to run this repo's HTTP publish example, execute from your terminal:
 ```shell
 $ npm run http:publish
 ```